embdevv/NixOS-dots/README.md

 Good thing you asked!
 It's just as simple as you think.
 Open `nixos-config/modules/packages.nix` with a code editor.
 From there, list the package you want to install.
 You can check the package name [here](https://search.nixos.org/packages) before installation.

-https://github.com/user-attachments/assets/42e607cb-b59f-47a9-b7b4-6e1cba8ec5c3
+Here's a demo on how to install packages: https://github.com/user-attachments/assets/42e607cb-b59f-47a9-b7b4-6e1cba8ec5c3

+### Q: I found a bug, how do I let you know?
+Found a bug or have a suggestion?
+Open an [issue](https://github.com/embdevv/NixOS-dots/issues).

+### Q: Will this work on my current setup?
+Well, technically I would recommend a fresh install of NixOS to ensure a conflict-free system.
+However, if you do know your way around it, then feel free!

 ## Roadmap
 - Update README with screenshots and features